 Welcome to East 15 Acting School's Home page

-BA Acting student Roslyn Hill becomes the latest East 15 student to win the Carlton Hobbs Bursary, with the whole East 15 team also receiving Commendations in the 2014 Awards.
+BA Acting student Roslyn Hill becomes the latest East 15 student to win the Carleton Hobbs Bursary, with the whole East 15 team also receiving Commendations in the 2014 Awards.
 Details here

 International Auditions and Interviews

-Our live International Auditions and Interviews are now under way for 2014 entry.
-While dates are scheduled in many countries, Internet based applications are also welcomed from throughout the world.
+Our live International Auditions and Interviews are under way for 2015 entry.
+While dates will be scheduled in many countries, Internet based applications are also welcomed from throughout the world.
 For further details click here.

 Welcome to the East 15 Vimeo Channel